ahshanhabibatik/donation-campaign-using-react/README.md

+[Click here](https://6512bd2bd4136c00a41742a1--dulcet-praline-69d8c3.netlify.app/) to visit the live link.

 # Here are three additional features I can add to a donation campaign project:

-# 1.User Authentication and Profiles:
+User Authentication and Profiles:

   1.Implement user authentication to allow users to create accounts and log in securely.